-The grant is open to all NSW councils.
-The land on which the playspace is located must be land owned or managed by the Council.
+The grant is open to all NSW councils and State Government Agencies.
+The land on which the playspace is located must be open and public land owned or managed by the applicant.
+The land must be publicly accessible at all times.